 If you’re a hot deal that I’m interested in, I just made life harder for myself as a VC by telling you how to maximize the terms of your funding by having us compete for you.
 But that’s okay, according to our philosophy.
 When we engage a company, it is almost certainly going to be a lifetime of collaboration with the entrepreneur — we only want to go forward if both sides believe that it is a win-win situation.

-This was initially published in Tech in Asia.
+This article was published in Tech in Asia on August 25, 2014.